EmmaBergner/classic/README.md

 # Classic
  [Classic](https://emmabergner.github.io/blink/) is a Python terminal game, and inspired version of the classic game "hangman" but with a twist.

  Classic can be used for playing and fun purposes but also as an application looking for lunch or dinner ideas.
-With a simple design and it's own twist, the terminal ask the user what the meal of the day is and prevents it by the end of the game.
+With a simple design and it's own twist.
 The idea is for users to have fun playing but also to get some inspiration for next coming meal of the day.

+ The terminal ask the user what the meal of the day is and prevents it by the end of the game.

 ## How to play
 Like the classic hangman game, the player guesses on a letter that could be apart of the chosen word, is told how long the word is and has a certain tries of guesses.
-In this version I have a specific theme on the words, witch is different meals.
+In this version I have a specific theme on the words, which is different meals.

  - The user starts by enter first guess of letter.